lordotunba/samsung-cart/README.md

 Setup and Deployment

-1: Extract the zip folder and cd into the ‘samsung-cart’ directory
+1: Clone the samsung-cart repository into your workspace
-2: on your terminal window  execute this command  `sudo npm install`
+2: open the directory in your terminal window and  execute this command  `sudo npm install`
 3: Once the dependencies have been successfully installed execute `npm run dev`
-4: Run the application on this url: http://localhost:3000/
+4: Run the application on this url:http://localhost:3000/

 API URL